MAGUNGA0017/alx-pre_course/0x01-git/README.md

-ALX software engineer with bash C and Js
+ALX software engineer and devops with bash C and Js